getify/monio/MONADS.md

 The point of the monad pattern is to describe some behaviors we can expect with these instances when we interact with them.
 It's to give them a predictability, much like we know that the number `39` and the number `3` can be added to make the number `42`.

 But it goes beyond that.
 Monad can perhaps more accurately be described as a pattern for a group of other patterns, like a higher-level type or a meta-type.

-A really simplistic way of illustrating might be pointing out that in JS, several different *types* of values (numbers, strings, booleans, etc) all are described as "primitive" values (aka, not the "object" value type).
+**Tip:** A simplified way of illustrating such a higher-level type / meta-type concept: in JS, several different *types* of values (numbers, strings, booleans, etc) all are described as "primitive" values (aka, not the "object" value type).
+Each individual type has its own respective behaviors, but all primitive values (of any primitive type) also share a common set of behavior; specifically, all JS primitive values held by-value and assigned/passed by-value-copy -- as opposed to object value types being held by-reference and assigned/passed by-reference-copy.

-So the plural of Monad, Monads, would refer collectively to a variety of different *types* of values -- which, again, we can define instances of in our programs -- each of which has their own unique individual pattern (behavior, etc).
+So *Monads* (plural) would refer collectively to a variety of different *types* of monads -- which, again, we can define instances of in our programs -- each of which has their own unique individual pattern (behavior, etc).
 But all of these different Monads -- aka, "monad types", "monad subtypes", "monad kinds", or however works best for your brain -- *also* conform to the core Monad pattern (with its specific behaviors).

-Definitionally, *Monad* is a (small) part (formally, a Type) in a broad mathematical concept called "Category Theory".
+Formally, *Monad* is a part (Type) of a broad mathematical concept called "Category Theory".
 You could briefly and incompletely describe Category Theory as a way to categorize/group ideas based on how they behave with respect to composition and transformation, including as you mix them with each other.

 The Monad type, as it appears in programming, is a way to represent a value or operation that associates the required specific behaviors with/around that (underlying) value/operation.
 These additional behaviors augment (i.e., improve!) the original value/operation with some "guarantees" about how it will interact predictably with other monad-represented values/operations in the program.